mjansen4857/pathplanner/README.md

 ## Output Configuration Variables
 ![Output Config Vars](https://i.imgur.com/HrsIVQA.png)
 * **Path Name:** The name of the path.
-Underscores are assumed for CSV files and camel case is assumed for arrays
+Underscores are assumed for CSV files and Python arrays while camel case is assumed for Java and C++ arrays
 * **Value 1, 2, and 3:** The output values for the path in order.
 Value choices are: position, velocity, acceleration, time, and none
 * **Output Format:** The format that the path is output to.
 Options are CSV file, Java array, or C++ array.
 CSV files are saved to a chosen location and arrays are copied to the clipboard
 * **Reversed:** Should the robot drive backwards